 45Y28 RR – Mid-maturing hybrid variety.
 Blackleg rating of R-MR. Medium-tall height.

-Amberley – (Upcoming Variety) PBA Amberley is a new PBA variety being released for sowing in 2020.
+PBA AMBERLEY– a PBA variety that was released for sowing in 2020.
 It is the first variety with moderate resistance to chocolate spot and is mid-flowering and mid-maturing.
 It has resistance to pathotype 1 and 2 of ascochyta blight and has good standing ability and a low level of ‘necking’.
 PBA Amberley has a yield advantage over current varieties in high rainfall regions and its grain size is similar to Samira.

 PBA ZAHRA – A high yielding, later flowering and maturing variety that has performed very well in longer season environments.
 Seed is larger than Farah and similar to PBA Rana and suited to Middle East markets.
 Good overall response to diseases, ascochyta blight pathotype 1 R, pathotype 2 MRMS, chocolate spot MS and rust MS.